flutter/website/src/resources/dart-swift-concurrency.md

 Next, define the view model and mark it as an `ObservableObject` so that it can return a value of type `Weather?`.
-Use GCD create a `DispatchQueue` to send the work to the pool of threads
+Use GCD create to a `DispatchQueue` to send the work to the pool of threads

 ```swift